Hello Triangle 🟒¢

 Note

-Also note that WGSL has been designed to be a human-editable version of SPIR-V programming model, so transpilation from SPIR-V to WGSL is efficient and lossless (use Naga or Tint for this).
+Also note that WGSL was originally designed to be a human-editable version of SPIR-V programming model, so transpilation from SPIR-V to WGSL is in theory efficient and lossless (use Naga or Tint for this).

-In this documentation we mostly use WGSL.
+In this guide, we will only use WGSL.
 Its syntax may seem a bit unfamiliar if you are used to C/C++ so let us start with a very simple function and its equivalent in C++:

 // In WGSL